pysnippet/instructions/TERMS_OF_USE.md

 After an idea is submitted by the author and is accepted, a repository is created with a particular license containing the author's name.

-_This document has been updated on 11 Dec 2022._
+_This document has been updated on 6 Feb 2023._